An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Prompting Generative AI for Useful and Efficient Functions

-Using AI can greatly enhance your ability to write accurate and efficient functions.
+Leveraging AI can significantly enhance your ability to write accurate, efficient functions.

 Example Prompt: